xiaoxiaohuamiao/GitLearning/readme.txt

-git is a version control system powerful and free
+git is a version control tool
+beautiful and free